swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 logReference(history)
 ```

-#### Closures
+### Closures

+Property wrappers can be attached to closure parameter declarations in the closure expression.
+Property-wrapper attributes are not propagated through the type system, so a given closure can only be passed either a wrapped value or a projected value.
+Because of this, closures parameters do not distinguish between implementation-detail and API property wrappers; all property wrappers will be initialized from the appropriate argument in the order they appear in the parameter list before the closure body is executed.

-Closures have the same semantics as unapplied function references, albeit with different syntax because the property-wrapper attribute needs to be specified on the closure parameter declaration.
-The above `log` function can be implemented as a closure that takes in the wrapped-value type:
+The  `log` function from the previous section can be implemented as a closure that takes in the wrapped-value type:

 ```swift
 let log: (Int) -> Void = { (@Traceable value) in